Bhanditz/stm8s-optical-slave-trigger/README.md

 ## doc/OpticalSlaveStateMachine.png:
 - Initial outline of the State Machine to implement on the STM8S.

+## pinout.txt
-## pinout.txt - Port/Pin assignments for different targets
+- Port/Pin assignments for different targets
-- Currently only supported target is the STM8S-DISCOVERY board (used for prototyping)
+- Currently the only supported target is the STM8S-DISCOVERY board (used for prototyping).